theomeuwissen/ldmip4/README.md

 Usage: ./ldmip4

-## _please do not distribute ldmip4 without written consent of the author Theo Meuwissen (Email: theo.meuwissen@nmbu.no)_
+# _Report problems to theo.meuwissen@nmbu.no.
+Do not distribute ldmip4 without written consent of the author._